AhmedHafez13/CakePals-Node/README.md

   ...
 ```

-More details in the [project plan](./development/project-plan/index.md)
+> More details about the project structure in [the project plan](./development/project-plan/index.md)

 ## Getting Started